spiffe/spiffe/standards/SPIFFE_Broker_API.md

 The `SubscribeToX509SVID` RPC enables Brokers to retrieve X509-SVIDs and X.509 bundles on behalf of a referenced workload via a streaming response.
 The returned materials are workload-specific and MUST only be used for operations involving that particular workload.
 Brokers MUST NOT use these SVIDs or bundles for any other workload or purpose.

-The `SubscribeToX509SVIDRequest` request message contains one or more mandatory workload references.
-When multiple references are provided, all MUST resolve to the same workload.
+The `SubscribeToX509SVIDRequest` request message contains a mandatory workload reference.

 The `SubscribeToX509SVIDResponse` response consists of a mandatory `svids` field, which MUST contain one or more `X509SVID` messages (one for each identity granted to the client, on-behalf of the workload).
 The `federated_bundles` field is optional.